American Dipper

 Dippers rarely fly any distance away from the water course.
 They usually fly low and fast over the water.

-If you are extremely observant and lucky, you may see them dive into the water head first and use their wings to fly or swim underwater.
+If you are incredibly observant and lucky, you may see them dive into the water headfirst and use their wings to fly or swim underwater.

 These tiny birds will walk on the water bed, looking for food.
-They eat aquatic insects and larvae, and they have been known to eat other invertebrates, small fish, and fish eggs.
-Their dinner of choice is larvae of caddisflies, mayflies, stoneflies, midges, and mosquitoes.
+They consume aquatic insects and larvae and have been known to eat other invertebrates, small fish, and fish eggs.
+Their preferred dinner consists of the larvae of caddisflies, mayflies, stoneflies, midges, and mosquitoes.

-The dipper is not flamboyant but has a gray body with brownish head feathers.
+The dipper is not flamboyant, with a gray body and brownish head feathers.
 Unlike most songbirds, the American Dipper loses all of its flight feathers at once, rendering it flightless for a period of time.

 The American Dipper does not migrate, but if its chosen waterway freezes, it will move to a larger open body of water.
 They prefer rocky and unpolluted streams.